marcanuy/keraban/README.md

 # To do

+- change featurettes to a flexible streamfield of alternating pages
 - add boostrap form classes to contact form template
 - make carousel on homepage hero items
 - add google maps api key